yandex-cloud/docs/en/wiki/create-grid.md

 # Creating a dynamic table

-_Dynamic tables_ are tables where users can specify data types to display, sort by values, and set required cells.
+_Dynamic tables_ are tables where users can specify data types in columns, sort values, and make cells mandatory.
 You can use a table directly or [embed it in a Wiki page](add-grid.md#grid).

 You can create tables in several ways:

-- [From any page {{ wiki-name }}](#create-page), by setting the address of the new table manually.
+- [From any {{ wiki-name }} page](#create-page), by setting the address of a new table manually.

 - [In a specific cluster](#create-subpage), by creating a subpage.